Spherical space forms revisited

 \section{The imperfect case}

 In this section we will complete the proofs of theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure}.
-We suppose throughout that $G$ is an imperfect finite group that acts freely on a sphere of some dimension, and that every proper subgroup has one of the structures listed in the statement of theorem~\ref{thm-the-groups}.
+We suppose throughout that $G$ is an imperfect finite group that acts freely and isometrically on a sphere of some dimension, and that every proper subgroup has one of the structures listed in the statement of theorem~\ref{thm-the-groups}.
 We will prove that $G$ also has one of these structures, in fact a unique one in the sense of theorem~\ref{thm-uniqueness-of-structure}.
-We will prove theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure} in three special cases, and then argue that these cases are enough.
+We will prove theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure} in three special cases (which don't actually use imperfectness), and then argue that these cases are enough.

 \begin{lemma} Suppose $G/O(G)$ is a $2$-group.
 Then $G$ has type \ref{type-I} or~\ref{type-II} from theorem~\ref{thm-the-groups}, for a unique-up-to-conjugation triple of subgroups $(A,B,\discretionary{}{}{}T)$. \end{lemma}